Setanta College

-Setanta College is a distance learning college, with a focus on sports courses.
+Setanta College is a distance learning college, with a focus on programmes in the broad area of human development and performance.
 It offers internationally accredited qualifications, ranging from Higher Certificate to Master's degree level.

-The college is primarily web-based but also offers campus-based courses at its Limerick City campus.
-Other teaching locations include London, UK, Karnataka, India, Stellenbosch, South Africa, and Pennsylvania and Florida in the United States.
+The college is primarily web-based but has also offered campus-based programmes through its institutional partnerships.
+Other teaching locations include London, UK, Karnataka, India, and Pennsylvania and Florida in the United States.

 History

 Setanta College was founded by Liam Hennessy BA, MSc, PhD, FRAMI, a former international pole vault competitor and record holder.
 Hennessy is an exercise physiologist and strength and conditioning coach whose work has been published in scientific journals and has worked with European soccer club teams in Italy, and Germany, the Irish Rugby Football Union (IRFU), the Irish Olympic Team, Tipperary GAA, and as Fitness coach to three time Major winning golfer Pádraig Harrington.
 Through his own work, Hennessy believed there was a need for better qualified experts in the area of strength and conditioning, and so designed a course that would concentrate on this area of expertise.

 In 2019 Setanta College entered a partnership with Irish American University (IAU) that saw the graduate programmes accredited regionally by IAU.